caplanhook/family-stories/SUBMISSION.md

 # Case Study: Capturing Family Stories with Voice + AI

-> A weekly prompt asks an older relative to tell one story out loud.
+> Proposed Solution: _Family Memories_, a subscription that sends a weekly prompt to an older relative to tell one story out loud.
 The tool turns her unpolished recording into a structured written story in her own voice and delivers it to her family with the original audio attached.

 ## Prompt